 There’s no shortage of sportswear out there that we can describe as unflattering.
 So much of it is terribly designed, drowning in distracting logos, overly focused on functionality and completely neglecting of the aesthetic appeal of cycling brands.

 Fortunately, a few cycling companies today have their heads screwed on right and are beginning to show that sometimes simplicity can rule in design.
-These are twelve of the best cycling brands men need to know for their next epic ride.
+These are eleven of the best cycling brands men need to know for their next epic ride.

 Design geeks everywhere are in love with Bernard’s beautiful cycling kit.
 The colours, the typography, the totally unique design – everything comes together perfectly, resulting in one of the most coveted jerseys in the cycling game.
 The limited edition gear (which includes three jerseys, shorts, a wind vest, arm warmers, and a cap) flies off the shelves every time in goes on sale, so good luck getting your hands on it.